kai687/sphinxawesome-theme/docs/demo/inline-code.rst

 Syntax highlighting in inline code
 ----------------------------------

 By default, Sphinx doesn't highlight inline code.
-With the following extra steps, you can enable it.
+To highlight inline code with Sphinx:

 #.
 Create a docutils configuration file :file:`docutils.conf` in the same directory as
    the Sphinx configuration file :file:`conf.py`.